natedavisolds/identify/ROADMAP.md

 ## ROADMAP

-- load all identifiables
-  - with block conditional
-  - return the full list of identifiables
-  - only autoload all once

 - Document a working example

+- Allow for other/additional loaders to be used
+- reduce the number of class methods that identify creates